-You are probably thinking what does the Ford Trend Conference have to do with recycling plastic bottles into something useful?
+You are probably thinking what does the Ford Trend Conference have to do with recycling plastic bottles into something useful like outdoor lighting?
 Well a lot!
 I was invited to attend the conference along with 269 other bloggers from all niches.
 To say it was a great conference is an understatement.
 I learned so much and had an equal amount of fun.

 The conference was about how Ford is looking at the future to make their cars, company, and the world better – technology as well as sustainability wise.
 When I first arrived I was expecting to see the prototype for a George Jetson style car – you know the one that folds up into a briefcase.